facebookresearch/esm/inverse_folding/README.md

 structure = load_structure(fpath, chain_id)
 coords, seq = extract_coords_from_structure(structure)
 ```
-### Batched inference
-For batched inference, `CoordBatchConverter` converts a list of coordinate lists
-into a Tensor with the appropriate padding.
-See the batched inference example in
-the Jupyter notebook below for more details.

 ### Example Jupyter notebook
-See `inverse_folding/notebook.ipynb` for examples of calculating perplexity and
+See `inverse_folding/notebook.ipynb` for examples of sampling sequences,
-sampling sequences.
+calculating conditional log-likelihoods, and extracting encoder output as
+structure representation.

 ### Sample sequence designs
 To sample sequences for a given set of backbone coordinates,